MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

    > * Include a personal bot alongside a personal tab.
    > * Allow users to share content from their personal tab.

 * Tab must not contain elements that completely obstruct or impede workflows within the tab.
-For example, Bot inside a tab that cannot be minimized.
+For example, Bot inside a tab that can't be minimized.
 * Tab must not have a broken functionality.
 Your offer must be a usable software solution and must provide the functionality, features and deliverables as described in your listing and other related materials.
 [Mandatory Fix]
 Footer must not contain links that are unrelated to user functionality within the app.
 Links from Footer must be removed.